-Years er er 31,
+Years ended December 31,

-2015 2014 2013
+2014 2013 2012

-amo ns
+amounts in millions

-Subscriber revenue \$ 3,825 3,554 3,285
+Subscriber revenue \$ 3,554 3,285 2,963

 Other revenue.
-745 627 514
+627 514 439

-Total revenue 4,570 4,181 3,799
+Total revenue 4,181 3,799 3,402

 Operating expenses (excluding stock-based compensation included below):

-Cost of subscriber services
+Cost of subscriber services (1,592) (1,380) (1,218)

-Revenue share and royalties (excluding legal settlement) (927) (810) (678)

-Programming and content (284) (288) (281)

-Customer service and billing (375) (368) (319)

-Other (132) (126) (102)

-Subscriber acquisition costs (533) (493) (496)
+Subscriber acquisition costs (493) (496) (475)

-Other operating expenses (55) (54) (51)
+Other operating expenses (54) (51) (42)

-Selling, general and administrative expenses (621) (578) (505)
+Selling, general and administrative expenses (578) (505) (465)

-Adjusted OIBDA 1,643 1,464 1,367
+Adjusted OIBDA 1,464 1,367 1,202

-Legal settlement.
-(108)

-Stock-based compensation (84) (78) (69)
+Stock-based compensation (78) (69) (64)

-Depreciation and amortization (272) (266) (253)
+Depreciation and amortization (266) (253) (266)

-Operating income \$ 1,179 1,120 1,045
+Operating income \$ 1,120 1,045 872

 Subscriber revenue includes subscription, activation and other fees.
-Subscriber revenue increased 8% for each of the years ended December 31, 2015 and 2014 as compared to the corresponding prior year periods.
-The current year increase was primarily attributable to an increase in the daily weighted average number of subscribers and increases in certain of SIRIUS XM's self-pay subscription rates, partially offset by subscription discounts and limited channel plans offered through customer acquisition and retention programs.
-The prior year increase was primarily attributable to a 6% increase in the daily weighted average number of subscribers, the inclusion of a full year of subscription revenue generated by SIRIUS XM's connected vehicle business and the increase in certain subscription rates beginning in January 2014.
-These increases were partially offset by subscription discounts and limited channel plans offered through customer acquisition and retention programs, a change in an agreement with an automaker and a rental car company and an increasing number of lifetime subscription plans that have reached full revenue recognition.
+For the years ended December 31, 2014 and 2013, subscriber revenue increase 8% and 11%, respectively, as compared to the prior year periods.
+The current year increase was primarily attributable to a 6% increase in the daily weighted average number of subscribers, the inclusion of a full year of subscription revenue generated by SIRIUS XM's connected vehicle business and the increase in certain subscription rates beginning in January 2014.
+These increases were partially offset by subscription discounts and limited channel line-up plans offered through customer acquisition and retention programs, a change in an agreement with an automaker and a rental car company and an increasing number of lifetime subscription plans that have reached full revenue recognition.
+The prior year increase was primarily attributable to a 9% increase in the daily weighted average number of subscribers, the impact of the increase in certain subscription rates beginning in January 2012 as more subscribers migrated to the higher rate, and an increase in subscriptions to premium services, premier channels and Internet streaming, as well as the inclusion of connected vehicle subscription revenue in 2013.
+These increases were partially offset by subscription plans that have reached full revenue recognition.

-Other revenue includes advertising revenue, equipment revenue, royalty revenue and other ancillary revenue.
-For the years ended December 31, 2015 and 2014, other revenue increased 19% and 22%, respectively, as compared to the corresponding prior year periods.
-The most significant change in other revenue during the current year was an increase in revenue from the U.S. Music Royalty Fee due to an increase in the rate along with an increase in number of subscribers.
-Furthermore, advertising revenue increased due to a greater number of advertising spots sold and broadcast along with increased rates charged per spot.
-Additionally, revenue generated from SIRIUS XM Canada and SIRIUS XM's connected vehicle business increased during the current period.
-Equipment revenue increased due to royalties from higher OEM production and sales to distributors, partially offset by lower direct to consumer sales.
-The most significant change in other revenue during the prior year was the result of an increase in the rate charged to SIRIUS XM and passed through to subscribers for the U.S. Music Royalty Fee, compounded by an increase in the number of subscribers.
+Other revenue includes advertising revenue, equipment revenue, royalty revenue fees and other ancillary revenue.
+For the years ended December 31, 2014 and 2013, other revenue increased 22% and 17%, respectively, as compared to the corresponding prior year periods.
+The most significant change in other revenue during both years was the result of an increase in the rate charged to SIRIUS XM and passed through to subscribers for the U.S. Music Royalty Fee, which increased to 12.5% in 2013, which was compounded by an increase in the number of subscribers.